CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 with a lifetime of stock trading experience.
 The top stocks to buy based on all criteria is what we have found.
 These are considered the most successful stocks based on the provided criteria.
-If the S&P 500 is decreasing in price really negatively, then many smart investors will take the day off or avoid the S&P 500: having wisdom to only buy shares of gold that day with the GLD stock symbol.
+If the S&P 500 is decreasing in price really negatively, then many smart investors will take the day off or avoid the S&P 500.
 The Large List of S&P 500 stocks has been shortened to ride out the current stock market recession conditions.
 I have included my most successful stocks in the list of stocks to scan.

 Output: Finally, the selected stock symbols are written to the "electricity-or-utility-stocks-to-buy-list.txt" file,